SagnikDas-afk/Job-Portal/README.md

+# Job Portal
-This is a prototype of Job Portal.
+This is a prototype of a Job Portal.